-RESOURCES SCRUTINY AND IMPROVEMENT COMMITTEE
+CORPORATE RESOURCES AND GOVERNANCE SCRUTINY AND IMPROVEMENT COMMITTEE

 Membership 15 Non-Executive Members.
-Politically proportionate Meetings Once per cycle Relevant Cabinet Members The work of the Committee may relate to the responsibilities of any Cabinet Member but will predominantly concern the work of the Leader, the Deputy Leader and Cabinet Member for Resources Director Managing Director Remit To undertake the Overview and Scrutiny role on behalf of the Council in respect of all matters in relation to the Resources Directorate To have strategic oversight and direction of the scrutiny function of the Council To exercise and operate the process of call-in To exercise the powers of the Council in relation to Councillor Call for Action.
+Politically proportionate Meetings Once per cycle Relevant Cabinet Members The work of the Committee may relate to the responsibilities of any Cabinet Member but will predominantly concern the work of the Leader, the Deputy Leader and Cabinet Member for Corporate Resources Director Managing Director Remit To undertake the Overview and Scrutiny role on behalf of the Council in respect of all matters in relation to the Resources Directorate.
+To have strategic oversight and direction of the scrutiny function of the Council To exercise and operate the process of call-in To exercise the powers of the Council in relation to Councillor Call for Action.

-ADULTS AND COMMUNITIES SCRUTINY AND IMPROVEMENT COMMITTEE
+ADULTS, WELLBEING AND HEALTH SCRUTINY AND IMPROVEMENT COMMITTEE

-13 Non-Executive Members.
-Politically proportionate Once per cycle The work of the Committee may relate to the responsibilities of any Cabinet Member but will predominantly concern the work of the Leader, the Deputy Leader, the Cabinet Members for Adults the Cabinet Member for Health, Housing and Welfare, the Cabinet Member for Neighbourhoods, Highways & Transport Corporate Director for Adults and Communities and Director of Public Health To undertake the Overview and Scrutiny role on behalf of the Council in respect of all matters in relation to the Adult and Communities Directorate To discharge the Health Scrutiny responsibilities of the Council, reviewing and scrutinising the provision, planning and operation of Health Services in the Borough in accordance with Health Scrutiny regulations.
-To discharge the Council's scrutiny responsibilities in relation to Crime and Disorder Reduction in line with the Police and Justice Act 2006 and related legislation.
+Membership 13 Non-Executive Members.
+Politically proportionate Meetings Once per cycle Relevant Cabinet Members The work of the Committee may relate to the responsibilities of any Cabinet Member but will predominantly concern the work of the Leader, the Deputy Leader, the Cabinet Members for Adults and the Cabinet Member for Health and Welfare.
+Director Executive Director for Adults and Communities and Director of Public Health Remit To undertake the Overview and Scrutiny role on behalf of the Council in respect of all matters in relation to the functions within the Adults and Communities Directorate save for Tourism and Culture.
+To discharge the Health Scrutiny responsibilities of the Council, reviewing and scrutinising the provision, planning and operation of Health Services in the Borough in accordance with Health Scrutiny regulations.